Baton Rouge man arrested in Baker shooting that left one dead, another injured

 Police responded to a homicide around 9:15 a.m.
 Sunday in the 2000 block of Ray Weiland Drive in Baker.

-Duncan was arrested and charged with possession of a firearm, intermediation of witness and aggravated assault.
+Duncan was arrested and charged with felon in possession of a firearm, intimidation of a witness and aggravated assault.

-There are still little details at the time as the shooting is still under investigation.
+The shooting is still under investigation.